freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-sysadmins/creating-and-running-a-freme-package.md

 ### Create binary distribution

-In a terminal (can be Linux, Windows or Mac) navigate to the folder of the FREME package and type
+In a terminal navigate to the folder of the FREME package and type

 ```
 mvn package